secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### PathFactory Listener

 This campaign type is used to track consumption of specific PathFactory assets.
-Details related to types of assets being tracked can be found on the [Marketing Operations - PathFactory](/handbook/marketing/marketing-operations/pathfactory/#listening-campaigns) page.

 **Bizible:** This is tracked as an _offline_ channel.